Nationwide to scrap cashback on its credit cards

-Most supermarket coupons just get you a discount on specific products, eg, 50p off shampoo or a loaf of bread.
+Most supermarket coupons and cashback apps just get you a discount on specific products, eg, 50p off a loaf of bread.
 But some offer products totally free.

-Check out our Supermarket Coupons guide for a full list of coupons currently available.
-There's only one pure freebie available right now - £1.40 Just Milk lactose-free milk - though often there are more.
+Check out our Supermarket Coupons guide for a full list of coupons and cashback currently available.
 In the past we've seen totally free Covent Garden Soup, Warburtons bread and Dr Oetker pizza.

-To really take your supermarket couponing to the max, see our Extreme Couponing guide.
+To take your supermarket couponing to the max, see our Extreme Couponing guide.